LucasRodriguez/zeroid/README.md

 This data allows the verifier to:

-- Ensure the proof is unique and matches the request, its has not been reused
+- Ensure the proof is unique and matches the request
 - The prover is not impersonating a third party
 - The provers biometrics match the ones used for the creation of the verifiable units.

 This process describes a three step insurance policy seamlessly integrated into a recursive zero knowledge proof.

-## Origination
+### Origination

-Just because a user has ties their biometrics to a number, whether that is the number of their drivers license, their social security, or their lucky lotto number doesnt mean that it holds any value, and therefore doesnt mean he can be identified by that number.
+Just because a user has tied their biometrics to a number, or text, whether that is the number of their drivers license, their social security, or their lucky lotto number it doesnt mean that it holds any value, and therefore doesnt mean he can be correctly identified by that number.

 ```text
 How can we trust that the information against which we generate a proof is correct and true?